 Proxy voting in some countries requires share blocking.
-This requires shareholders who want to vote their proxies depositing their shares shortly before the date of the meeting (usually one week) with a designated depositary.
+This requires shareholders who want to vote their proxies depositing to deposit their shares shortly before the date of the meeting (usually one weekusually one day after cut-off date) with a designated depositary until one day after meeting date.

 During this blocking period, shares cannot be sold until after the meeting has taken place; the shares are then returned to the shareholders' custodian bank.
 We may decide that being able to trade the stock outweighs the value of exercising the vote during this period.
-Where we want to retain the ability to trade shares, we may abstain from voting those shares.
+Where we want to retain the ability to trade shares, we may abstain refrain from voting those shares.